hillchoon/netauto/README.md

 # Netauto

-A set of Python3 tools developed to manage and operate Juniper Network equipment on network operations.
+A set of Python3 tools developed for managing and operating Juniper Network in Network Operations.

 ## 1. You as A User
 ### 1.1 A NOC User